HarleyVanselow/doit/README.md

-# moviebot
+# Do It
-Discord bot for nominating &amp; voting on movies.
-Runs for free on cloud compute
+Discord bot for doing things.
+Runs for free on Google cloud compute.
+AI may be involved.